spvyos/vyos/README.md

 ## Overview

-vyos package is an interface to make requests from data providers.
+Rapi package is an interface to make requests from data providers.
 Current version is able to connect to APIs of [EDDS](https://evds2.tcmb.gov.tr/index.php?/evds/userDocs/) of CBRT (Central Bank of the Republic of Türkiye) and [FRED API](https://fred.stlouisfed.org/docs/api/fred/) of FED (Federal Reserve Bank).